 All research involving human participants conducted by faculty, staff, and students of Brock University, regardless of where the research is conducted or whether it is for academic publication or internal use must be reviewed by either the Social Science Research Ethics Board (SREB) or the Bioscience Research Ethics Board (BREB).
 This also applies to research conducted on Brock premises by researchers who are not members of the Brock community but wish to utilize Brock resources.

 For questions regarding undergraduate and course-based research, contact:

-Research Ethics Board Coordinator
+Research Ethics Officer

 Call 905-688-5550 ext.
 5182 or email email@example.com